userver-framework/userver/scripts/docs/en/userver/tutorial/build.md

 ### Docker

-@note Currently, the docker build does not support ClickHouse and MongoDB drivers at 32-bit Arm and AArch64 as the native libraries do not provide such support.
+@note Currently, only x86_64 and x86 architectures support ClickHouse and MongoDB drivers as the native libraries for those databases do not support other architectures.
-Those drivers are disabled when building on those architectures.
+Those drivers are disabled on other architectures via CMake options.

 Docker images in userver provide the following functionality:
 - build and start all userver tests: